feathersjs/feathers/packages/authentication/README.md

 - __secret__ *required* - The secret used to create encrypted tokens.
 - __userEndpoint__ - The api endpoint used to look up the user service.
 The default is `'/api/users`.
 - __loginEndpoint__ - The url for posting the username and password during login.
 The default is `/api/login`.
+You can also post a valid token here to receive a new one.
+You might use this when the current auth token is about to expire to stay logged in on the client.
 - __usernameField__ The database field containing the username on the user service.
 The default is `username`.
 - __passwordField__ The database field containing the password on the user service.
 The default is `password`.
 - __loginError__ - The message to return for invalid login.
 Default is 'Invalid login.'